fxclient/FXclient/readme.md

 4. Displays your troop density and maximum troops
 5. Displays the density of players and bots
 6. Adds a "Clan" tab on the leaderboard, allowing you to easily see your clanmates
+7. Adds custom lobbies
-7. Hovering tooltip: makes the territory map information (normally visible on right click) be visible constantly (on hover)
+8. Hovering tooltip: makes the territory map information (normally visible on right click) be visible constantly (on hover)
-8. Adds a player list
+9. Adds a player list
-9. Adds the ability to view the history of who donated to a player during a team game by clicking on their name in the leaderboard or the player list
+10. Adds the ability to view the history of who donated to a player during a team game by clicking on their name in the leaderboard or the player list
-10. Adds a win counter
+11. Adds a win counter
-11. Can be installed as a PWA (progressive web app) ensuring maximum enjoyment on consoles, phones and even desktop devices
+12. Can be installed as a PWA (progressive web app) ensuring maximum enjoyment on consoles, phones and even desktop devices

 #### The client has a settings menu, from which you can:

-12. Make fullscreen mode trigger automatically
+13. Make fullscreen mode trigger automatically
-13. Set a custom main menu background
+14. Set a custom main menu background
-14. Create custom attack percentage keybinds
+15. Create custom attack percentage keybinds

 ## Building Locally